mikecvet/nl-sh/README.md

 https://github.com/mikecvet/nl-sh/assets/275631/6ab96b9e-6e6d-411b-ab59-2cd3986208fa

 ## What is this?

 - **POSIX Command Execution:** Run regular shell commands
 - **Natural Language Processing:** Interprets natural language prompts to generate and then conditionally execute complex compositions of system commands and arguments
 - **Rust-Based:** Written in Rust, leveraging some excellent crates for UI prompts and OpenAI APIs.

+## How does this work?

+`nl-sh` acts like a (minimal) shell by wrapping the underlying shell with a prompt which accepts and executes text inputs from the user.
+Inputs which seem like actual POSIX commands are directly executed; otherwise the input is directed to a model (currently just GPT4) to interpret the input and provide a command sequence satisfying the request, customized for the local system powering the shell.
+This shell collects some environmental data such as kernal and OS version details to try and generate the most accurate command-line sequence for the given POSIX variant.